 Safety and security

-The Egyptian Government has announced a three-month, nationwide state of emergency following explosions at Coptic Churches in Tanta and Alexandria on 9 April.
+The Egyptian Government has imposed a nationwide state of emergency following explosions at Coptic Churches in Tanta and Alexandria in April.
 Measures imposed under the state of emergency may include additional powers to search, detain and arrest.
 Gatherings, protests and demonstrations may be curtailed.
 Follow local authorities’ instructions.
 Carry identification.
 Avoid all large gatherings and protests.
 Monitor local media for more information.

-On 9 April 2017, explosions in Mar Guirgis (St George's) Church in Tanta and outside the Morkoseya (St Mark's) Church in Alexandria resulted in a number of deaths and injuries.
-Egyptian security forces have identified and disrupted further terrorist activity around the country.
+- On 9 April 2017, explosions in Mar Guirgis (St George's) Church in Tanta and outside the Morkoseya (St Mark's) Church in Alexandria resulted in a number of deaths and injuries.

 Small explosions, resulting in death and injury occur on a frequent basis in Cairo and other areas of Egypt.
 Attacks are generally directed at security forces, but bystanders have been killed and injured.
 Attacks occur most commonly around government buildings, at police facilities and checkpoints, in the vicinity of metro stations, on trains and at universities.
 Further attacks are likely.
 Exercise particular caution in and around these areas.